Health and Safety Excellence program: Topic requirements

 Summary:

-Corrective action is about making changes and/or improvements to a business's processes to eliminate causes of unacceptable or undesirable situations.
-These unacceptable or undesirable situations are also known as non-conformities.
-Once the non-conformity is identified, the corrective action process is used to evaluate and prioritize issues.
-Responsibilities are assigned to correct the non-conformity and to follow up to ensure the issue has been corrected.
-Ultimately, the goal is to prevent the situation from re-occurring.
+Corrective action means making changes or improvements to fix problems in a businesses’ processes and prevent issues from happening again.
+When a problem is identified, the corrective action process helps evaluate and prioritize it.
+Responsibilities are assigned to fix the problem and to follow up to ensure the problem has been corrected.

 Requirements:

-Your business will establish, implement, monitor and maintain a procedure to address occupational health and safety management system non-conformities, including:
+Your business will establish, implement, monitor and maintain a written standard to address health and safety management system non-conformities, including:

-- a process to address ineffective healthy and safety hazard controls, corrective actions and preventive actions
+• a process to address ineffective health and safety hazard controls, corrective actions and preventive actions

-- monitoring, assessing and evaluating the effectiveness of the implemented corrective and preventive actions and updating the occupational health and safety management system
+• monitoring, assessing and evaluating the effectiveness of the implemented corrective and preventive actions and updating the health and safety management system

 Level 3: Advanced